lukepatrick/postgraphile-upsert-plugin/readme.md

 ## Credits

+- This is a fork of [jashmenn/postgraphile-upsert-plugin](https://github.com/jashmenn/postgraphile-upsert-plugin)
-- This is a fork of the TypeScript [postgraphile-upsert-plugin](https://github.com/cdaringe/postgraphile-upsert)
+- Which itself is a fork of the TypeScript [postgraphile-upsert-plugin](https://github.com/cdaringe/postgraphile-upsert)
 - Which itself is a fork of [the original upsert plugin](https://github.com/einarjegorov/graphile-upsert-plugin/blob/master/index.js)